 Don’t overlook the power of using water instead of aftershave.
 Most shaving lotions are soap-based and if you rinse with warm water once you’ve finished with the razor you will open and thoroughly cleanse your pores.

-Continue to rinse your face with warm water until all traces of soap and lose whiskers are gone.
+Continue to rinse your face with warm water until all traces of soap and loose whiskers are gone.
 Then run the tap until the water is very cold and thoroughly splash your face to tighten your pores and prevent new dirt from entering them.

 Pat your face dry with a clean towel and apply face cream if your skin feels tight and dry.